‘I may act like I know it all’: Is sharing news on social media harmful? UT research says it can be

 “People have this mis-calibrated sense of knowledge,” said UT Austin Associate Dean for Research Susan Broniarczyk.
 “That also means that they’re less likely to go and actually read additional information to correct that.
 So, it’s very hard to alter that false perception of knowledge or correct some fake news or false perceptions.”

-According to Broniarczyk, just over half of consumers who read a story online, read the entire story.
-Only 26 percent partly read it and 22 percent simply looked at the headline.
+According to Broniarczyk, just over half of consumers who read a story online read the entire story.
+Only 26% partly read it, and 22% simply looked at the headline.

 “We highly endorse some pilot programs that both Facebook and Twitter have enacted, where if you go to share an article, and they can tell that you haven’t actually clicked on it, to read it, they’ll prompt you to say you might consider actually reading this before you share,” Broniarczyk said.